WHO WE ARE

 OUR PROJECTS...

-Have been designed with input from phenomenal community mentors: City emergency management experts, cultural leaders, school officials, professional artists, volunteer STEM experts, and higher education researchers.
+Have been designed with input from phenomenal community Thought Leaders: City and county emergency management experts, civil engineers, environmental scientists, cultural leaders, school officials, professional artists, and higher education researchers.

 Center an analysis of flooding as a socioscientific situation, inside of which there can often exist relationships between development practices, sea level rise, and flooding events, especially those occurring in low-income, under-resourced communities.